-For Christmas we bought our kids a new tablet, each of them.
-We knew they would have internet access, because there were apps and sites that they would need access to for school work, like Teaching Textbooks.
+For Christmas we bought our kids tablets, one for each of them.
+We knew they would have internet access because there are apps and sites that they would need access to for school work, like Teaching Textbooks.
 With internet access on I wanted to make sure I would know what apps they might be installing, and how much time was spent online.
 Which is when we started to use Family Link.

 Family Link for Your Kids Devices